-Mustard greens come from the plant Brassica juncea, originated in the Himalayan region and have been grown for over 5,000 years.
-All young mustard greens can be used as greens but the best varieties are considered to be the Chinese mustards (Brassica juncea var. rugosa) which are broad-leaved greens or thin-leaved greens (Brassica juncea var. foliosa).
+Mustard greens come from the plant Brassica juncea, originated in the Himalayan region, and have been grown for over 5,000 years.
+All young mustard greens can be used as greens but the best varieties are considered to be the Chinese mustards (Brassica juncea var. rugosa) which are broad-leaved greens or the thin-leaved greens (Brassica juncea var. foliosa).
 These varieties are often commonly called Indian mustard, leaf mustard, mustard cabbage, or gai choy.
-In Asa they are used as often as spinach, dandelion, or beet greens.
+In Asia, they are used as often as spinach, dandelion, or beet greens.
 Eating mustard greens is said to benefit anyone from suffering asthma, stomach disorders, heart disease, and menopausal symptoms.

 Mustard seed essential oil is made from pressing the seeds to make oil.
 The oil is very popular in Eastern cooking.
 Real mustard oil is banned from cooking by the FDA as it contains erucic acid, a fatty acid that is not well metabolized and is considered toxic.
-Also be aware that any type of mustard oil contaminated with argemone oil is considered dangerous to humans.
+Also, be aware that any type of mustard oil contaminated with argemone oil is considered dangerous to humans.

 Mustard plants with high oil content are being used to produce biodiesel, with the left-over meal used as an effective pesticide.

-Many agricultural departments classify mustard as poisonous because if cattle eat too much of it they can become ill with stomach irritations.
+Many agricultural departments classify mustard as poisonous because if cattle eat too much they can become ill with stomach irritations.
 Mustard can also make dairy milk unsellable because it will flavor the milk.